 How To Get Around Rhodes

-If you choose to rent a car, you can pick one up from a few rental businesses or even book one online in advance.
+If you choose to rent a car, you can pick one up from a few rental businesses, but it’s recommended to book one online in advance.
 You usually have to be over the age of 26 to rent a car in Europe, and it’s highly recommended that you book insurance along with it.

 Scooters are also a possible option, and they can be perfect for quick trips to the beach or getting around the narrow streets of the Old Town.
 They are slightly cheaper at about €20, and you will probably need to look into specialized insurance that you can get through the rental company.